briandek/WowDotNetAPI/Readme.md

 You can now obtain the WowDotNetAPI dll through nuget.
 More information at [http://nuget.org/List/Packages/WowDotNetAPI](http://nuget.org/List/Packages/WowDotNetAPI)

-Todo: Build Character Audit model and use JavascriptSerializer(4.5)
+Todo: Build Character Audit model and use JavascriptSerializer

 Sample:
 =========